 Step 6.
-Let it Dry and Apply Additional Coats
+Let it Dry, and Apply Additional Coat

 Step 7.
 Apply a Final Top Coat of Paint to the Objects

-TIP: To make your stones or other objects more beautiful, you can sketch or print out images you like, cut them out, and then use them as a stencil to paint over.
+TIP: To make your stones or other objects more beautiful, you can sketch or print out images you like on paper, cut them out, and then use them as a stencil to paint over.

-A waterproofing sealer varnish will help make your paint job last longer by holding the paint onto the surface and making it more resistant to water.
+A waterproofing sealer varnish on the fish tank ornaments will help make your paint job last longer by holding the paint onto the surface and making it more resistant to water.

-Once you have the waterproofing sealer ready, you can apply it by following these steps…
+Once you have your waterproofing sealer ready, you can apply it by following these steps…

-- Using a spray-on sealer or brush-on sealer, apply an even coat of sealer to the painted area.
+- Using a spray-on sealer or brush-on sealer, apply an even coat to the painted areas.

-- Let the waterproofing fish sealer dry entirely according to the manufacturer’s instructions.
+- Let the waterproofing sealer dry entirely according to the manufacturer’s instructions.